makoConstruct/termpose/spec.md

 a **:list** is a sequence type containing any number of :terms

 here, we will describe the function mapping our named syntactical elements to :terms.
-This funciton's name will be "data"
+This function's name will be "data"

 data(:file) → the data of the :linecontent of each of the root :lines, that is, of each of the lines with an :indent of zero length